Speech-VINO/SER/README.md

 ## Goal:
 Develop a speech emotion recognition application to be deployable at the edge using Intel's OpenVINO Toolkit.

+## Motivation:
+Speech emotion recognition is interesting in its own right as some project of academic interest, because its application enables us to understand the range of human emotions better.
+We have tried to simplify the range of emotions during the training of the convolutional neural network to only a few by combining similar emotions, but have discovered that the best approach forward is to classify humans emotions into at least eight categories as follows: angry, calm, disgust, fearful, happy neutral, sad, surprised.
+Also, we wanted to test if such a classification task can be carried out by first turning our audio clips into some visual representations, in our case a spectrogram, before employing computer vision techniques for the task.
+This turns out to be possible and can even be optimized for deployment at the edge.

+## Social Impact:
+Detection of human emotions can be tricky with voice samples alone.
+By turning the speech AI problem into a computer vision one, we have been able to achieve a level of accuracies (>90% across the board) that makes it easy even for machines to distinguish between different emotions in the human voice.
+This can help some people with problems understanding emotions to have an external and objective check, and to learn to distinguish between emotions with practice.

 ## Plan of Attack:
 1. Do prelimiary research on similar work done in the area
 2. Choose some appropriate dataset like the RAVDESS datasets for the study